cmpitg/cmpitg.github.com/guides/lighttable.md

 * Chris Granger is not satisfied with what we have in programming.

-So I decided to begin experimenting LightTable in all ways possible, starting with this page.
+So I decided to begin experimenting LightTable (LT) in all ways possible, starting with this page.
 I'll try to keep this page as concise as helpful as possible.

 ### Getting started ###